 6:30 am :: Awake!
 I never set an alarm anymore (which is awesome), but I naturally get up between 6:30-7:30am everyday.

-6:30-7:00 am :: Every morning I reach over, grab my phone and spend a while checking in on email, social media, reading/approving comments, making sure my morning post went up.
-That way, by the time I’m actually out-of-bed, I already feel like I’ve accomplished a lot.
+6:30-7:00 am :: Every morning I reach over, grab my phone, and spend some time checking in on email, social media, reading/approving comments, making sure my morning post went up.
+That way, by the time I’m actually out of bed, I already feel like I’ve accomplished a lot.

 7:00 am-8:00 am :: I finally pull myself out of bed and head to the coffee maker.
 Over a mug of (decaf) coffee, I work on my schedule for the day.
 I make my to-do list, and then I use Google Calendar to schedule out my day.
 I do this every morning.